LucaScheller/VFX-LYNX/README.md

 | LYNX_force_general | 17.5 and newer | Tweak your sims with this all purpose & intuitive force field. |
 | LYNX_fabric        | 17.5 and newer | Create fabric/weave patterns with ease. |
 | LYNX_velocity      | 17.5 and newer | Get control of your velocities via an intuitive UI or groom them for absolute fine tuned control.|
-> **Note:**  While using it in older versions is possible, full feature support may be limited.
+> **Note:**  While using the tools in older versions is possible, full feature support may be limited.

 ## Installation Guide: